Back to California

 California Environmental Quality Act (CEQA)

-A law that requires government agencies to consider and disclose potential environmental impacts before approving or carrying out projects.
+A California law that requires government agencies to look at the environmental effects before making decisions about new projects.

 Limits and Unknowns